- Search The Registry

-Vernon Daurice Jarrett was born in Saulsbury, Tennessee; his parents, William and Annie were schoolteachers.
+Vernon Daurice Jarrett was born in Tennessee; both of his parents were schoolteachers.
 He attended Knoxville College in Tennessee on a football scholarship and graduated with a bachelor's in history and sociology in 1941.

 He later became a member of the Sun-Times editorial board and retired from the Sun-Times in 1995.
-A founder of the National Association of Black Journalists, he served as its second president.
+He was the founder of the National Association of Black Journalists and served as its second president.
 He was the father-in-law of Valerie Jarrett.
 Jesse Jackson said, "He was a journalist in the tradition of Frederick Douglas who used a pen to affect public opinion and public policy."
-With all of Jarrett’s accomplishments he was most proud of his work with young people, especially the program he started called ACT-SO, Afro-Academic Cultural, Technological and Scientific Olympics.
+With all of Jarrett’s accomplishments, he was most proud of his work with young people, especially the program he started called ACT-SO, Afro-Academic Cultural, Technological, and Scientific Olympics.

-It was an intellectual competition that provided thousands of dollars in scholarships for high school students.
+The intellectual competition provided thousands of dollars in scholarships for high school students.
 The program was his heart.
-Vernon Jarrett who worked in newspaper, television and radio and was an influential commentator on race relations, politics, and African American history died on May 23, 2004.
+Vernon Jarrett, who worked in newspapers, television, and radio and was an influential commentator on race relations, politics, and African American history, died on May 23, 2004.